 ManilaMail.com is a reference point for understanding the Philippines and Filipinos, why these resilient people and their nation caught in the crosscurrents of the East and the West are the way they are.

-Federico D. Pascual Jr. has been writing since 1997 his column “Postscript” in the Philippine STAR, a leading Manila-based newspaper.
-He delves mostly into politics, economics, foreign relations and front-page issues.
+Federico D. Pascual Jr. has been writing his column “Postscript” since 1997 in the Philippine Star, a leading Manila-based daily.
+He delves mostly into politics, foreign relations, economics, and current front-page issues.

 With more than four decades of professional journalism behind him, Pascual also advises and writes for some foreign publications/clients and handles media seminars.